googleinterns/demo-for-google-identity/README.md

 ## Current Progress

 Finish Basic Login Filter using Guice-Servlet
-Finish Basic AuthorizationEndpoint and ApprovalEndpoint(currently no code or toke will return)
+Finish Basic AuthorizationEndpoint and ApprovalEndpoint(currently no code or token will return)

-In memory user information storage with sha256 based encryption on password.
+In memory user information storage with sha256 based hashing on password.
-In memory client information storage with sha256 based encryption on secret.
+In memory client information storage with sha256 based hashing on secret.

 Two test user added:
 username	password